About this study

 Summary

-Component library Semantic UI MUI Carbon Design
+Component library | Semantic UI | MUI | Carbon Design |

-Generic Semantic UI components are old-school, and accessibility is poor on
+Generic | Semantic UI components are old-school, and accessibility is poor on many components. |

-development.
-Although Material Design look gets more recognized every day, it still confuses
+Material Design look is appealing, especially since Flutter is used in app development.
+Although Material Design look gets more recognized every day, it still confuses iOS, iPadOS and macOS users who expect to see native-looking UI components. |

-on how UI can be designed.
-Carbon has a strong focus, test procedures and roadmap for
+Carbon uses a non-conventional grid system called 2x.
+It is different than 12 column grids which mainstream UI frameworks use.
+This brings new possibilities but also limitations on how UI can be designed.
+Carbon has a strong focus, test procedures and roadmap for accessibility. |

-Maintainability Semantic UI has a comprehensive documentation for development.
-Developer API is simple to
+Maintainability | Semantic UI has a comprehensive documentation for development.
+Developer API is simple to use and there is a large collection of components. |

 MUI has a comprehensive documentation and a toolset for development.
-There is a large
+There is a large collection of components. |

 Carbon is promising but immature from a developer’s perspective.

-There are no type definitions for the latest version, which makes it difficult to develop if you are
+Version 11 was recently released with breaking changes, and it is still under development (they release Documentation for this version is partially incomplete/outdated.
+There are no type definitions for the latest version, which makes it difficult to develop if you are |

-Support There are 326 contributors for the project at GitHub.
-MUI has a paid premium support plan.
-It is supported by IBM, usually you get a response for GitHub
+Support | There are 326 contributors for the project at GitHub. | MUI has a paid premium support plan. | It is supported by IBM, usually you get a response for GitHub issues in hours.
+There are 347 contributors in GitHub. |

-Community There are 2,734 questions on Stack Overflow.
-64% of them has an accepted
+Community | There are 2,734 questions on Stack Overflow.
+64% of them has an accepted answer. |

 There are 19,815 questions on Stack Overflow.
-60% of them has an accepted
+60% of them has an accepted answer. |

 Carbon is not a popular framework.
-There are only 48 questions
+There are only 48 questions asked on Stack Overflow and only a few of them has an answer. |

 Accessibility test results by component